FaintLocket424/HaskellNotes/New Vault/The Basic Data Types of Haskell.md

 () :: ()
 ```

-Note the last one, the empty tuple, called a "unit" and represents "no data".
-It is also technically a type, just a type that only has one possible value.
+Pay particular attention to the last one, the empty tuple.
+In Haskell it's called a "unit" and represents "no data".

 ### Functions